blepore/AzureNotes/CustomImageTransfer.md

 ```

-You will want to disable cloudinit and let waagent do its thing from the waagent config file:
+You will want to disable cloudinit and let waagent do the provisioning from the waagent config file:
 ```
 vi /etc/waagent
 ```